school-data-hub/school-data-hub/frontend/README.md

 - book feature (library lending system) **Priority: medium**
 - generate qr stickers as shortcuts for documenting features **Priority: low**

+### Credits

-### Thanks to the open source community
+Thanks to the open source community!

-I have great admiration for the work of everybody contributing to the frameworks, packages and tools that I used for this project, and are deeply grateful for their generosity sharing their work.
-The more I learn about programming, the more I appreciate it.
-So thank you, open source community!
-You make things possible and this world a better place.
+Original code written by @dabblingwithcode .

+Thanks to @escamoteur (developer of get_it and watch_it) for kindly answering questions and helping out in a couple of sessions with state management, the PupilProxy model and its filters.